fruityvince/Athena/README.md

 - **'links'**: The links allow you to connect processes methods executions, it can be any ordered python iterable containing the ID of the linked process, the driver method and the driven method.

 ###### parameters
-The `parameters` variable is a classic python dict where you can add any key/value pair you want to affect your tool comportment.
+The `parameters` variable is a classic python dict where you can add any key/value pair you want to affect your tool behaviour.

+###### e.g.
 ```python
 """
 Description of the env